 Also, check payments increase your organization’s exposure to fraud, which is a growing problem that can result in losses of up to 5% of annual revenue for the average business.
 It may give you pause when you consider that 74% of companies using checks reported attempted or actual check fraud, according to the 2020 AFP Payments Fraud and Control Survey.

-Yet, despite all this, and the ease and convenience that electronic payments offer – not to mention easier reconciliation, reduced fraud, and significant cost savings – some companies are still paying suppliers with checks.
+Yet, despite all this, and the ease and convenience that electronic payments offer – not to mention easier payment reconciliation, reduced fraud, and significant cost savings – some companies are still paying suppliers with checks.
 You can’t even pay them to switch.
 Seriously!
 Consider that every time you use a virtual card, your company earns a cash-back rebate, which for some companies has covered the entire cost of their payment system, was invested back in the business, or even transformed their AP from a cost center to a profit center.

 6 Funny Excuses for Still Paying Suppliers by Check